Showing posts with label Tally ho and have a wild dog if you will. Show all posts

 "Be fine," says Wolfie, "I am leaving tonight so . . . no harm no foul.
 Besides, on my way to airport, I will leave the man whose animal it is an explanation of who has him and the 2000£.
 That make you feel better?"

-He did as he said, or so he says, and on his daughter checking the news reports every day, there is no story on said wild dog eating its new owner.
-She sits in dread before the telly she tells her father.
-He is very cavalier and says having had experience with said wild dogs, once domesticated they are like all others and this one, was particularly happy to be in human company.
-Defends his action by further saying, the "dog" will have a better life not being caged.
-Ok Wolfie, let us hope the "dog" does not revert to past behaviour and goes on a feeding rampage in London or wherever he has motored off to.
+He did as he said, or so he claims, and since his daughter checks the news reports every day, there is no story about the wild dog eating its new owner.
+She sits in dread before the telly, she tells her father.
+He is very cavalier and says that having had experience with said wild dogs, once domesticated, they are like all others; this one was particularly happy to be in human company.
+Defends his action by further saying that the "dog" will have a better life not being caged.
+Okay, Wolfie, let's hope the "dog" does not revert to past behaviour and goes on a feeding rampage in London or wherever he has motored off to.
 I tell ya!

 Gabe